johnnyw66/dittopy/README.md

 A '.dittyignore' is read which contains a list of folder names which can be ignored (one folder name per line).

-Included in the source is a simple Automator (Mac OS X) application - which runs mounts a NAS drive, runs dittopy script and finally unmounts the NAS drive.
+Included in the source is a simple Automator (Mac OS X) application - runs dittopy script and displays a couple of notifications.